DavidGomez-dev/meddiccscorelanding/_posts/2023-01-01-setup-guide.md

 <ul>
   <li>Clicking on Report, a full account pipeline summary can be found.</li>
+  <li>It includes a  Bubble Quadrant Graph, which displays the current year’s opportunities with their Score, Close Date, and Amount represented by the bubble size.
+It will only shows deals that have Close Date and Amount recorded.</li>
   <li>From the report is possible to download a CSV with all the notes and scores saved.</li>
+  <li>It is also possible to download the report on PDF format.</li>
 </ul>

 <p class="text-center"><img src="../../assets/images/guide8.png" alt="Reporting" class="my-3 border border-3 border-primary rounded rounded-3"></p>